Last edited: October 4, 2020.

 A moment’s reflection will confirm that these terms express the essential relationships that Emerson identifies — namely, that power pivots on (i) parties’ relative motivational investments in given outcomes, and (ii) the relative scarcity of parties’ capabilities (or “efforts,” as labelled above) to (help) deliver valued outcomes.

-This representation of power in terms of economic primitives is useful for a number of reasons.
-It is amenable to standard economic analytical methods.
-It allows us now to quantify political power relationships and trace their boundaries, within given mathematical specifications.
-It enables prediction of not only who will have net political power given certain economic primitives, but also how actors will tend to use that power.
-And this last fact enables the reduction of any given power relationship between two actors into a single index for these purposes (excluding Emerson’s other useful notions of “cohesion,” etc.), reflecting which groups will extract unreciprocated talent, tools, and other tribute from others.
+This representation of power relationships in terms of economic primitives is useful for a number of reasons: i) it is amenable to standard economic analytical methods; ii) it allows us now to quantify political power relationships, tracing their magnitudes and boundaries within given mathematical specifications; iii) it enables prediction of not only who will have net political power given certain known economic primitives, but also how actors will tend to use that power; and iv) this last fact enables the reduction of any given power relationship between two actors into a single index — one number expressing the net power relationship between A and B for example, another for that between B and C, etc. (excluding Emerson’s other useful notions of “cohesion” and similar).
+In the result, power indices can be taken to reflect which groups will extract unreciprocated talent, tools, and other tribute from others.

 So finally third, translating Emerson’s ideas into economic language transforms them into the analytical scaffolding we need to support an integrated model of political economy.
-Now, all key economic and political relationships can be represented with a single set of variables applying to society’s key actors:
+Now that all key concepts are written in the same language, all key economic and political relationships can be represented with a single set of “economic-plus” variables applying to society’s key actors:

 ►“Incentives,” represented by value/utility functions — what does each group care about?